MercuryWorkshop/anuraOS/README.md

 -   Select the Debian rootfs.
 If you built it from this repository, its location is `./build/images/debian-rootfs.bin`.
 -   Set up rootfs by entering `await loadfile(document.all.input.files[0])` in your console.

-## Changelog

-Will be utilized after the first Build of AnuraOS.

 ## Documentation